NethermindEth/OIF-starknet/solver/README.md

    - Hyperlane protocol detects the settlement and then routes the settlement throught the `OriginChainHyperlane7683` contract

 **Note:** Step 4 is out of scope for this repo (as well as the original BootNodeDev implementation)

+## 🚀 Current Status

+**🎉 (Local Sepolia Forks) solves all 3 order types**: Opens, Fills, and Settles EVM->EVM, EVM->Starknet & Starknet->EVM orders.
+Requires spoofing a call to each EVM Hyperlane7683 contract to register the Starknet domain.

+**🎉 (Live Sepolia) fully solves 2/3 order types on live Sepolia:**: For Starknet-EVM orders, only Opens & Fills can be called.
+The Settle call needs Hyperlane to register the Starknet domain on each EVM contract.

 ## Initial Setup